jiggy-ai/pair/README.md

 In the REPL, enter your code and questions, then press `Ctrl+D` to end input and receive a response from the GPT-based programming assistant.

+When PAIR detects a diff in the model output, it extracts the diff and presents it to the user.
+If the user accepts the diff then the diff is applied to the referenced source file using patch.
+There are probably a lot of corner cases here so I expect this functionality to be fragile.

 See [example.md](https://github.com/jiggy-ai/pair/blob/main/example.md) for a typical edit interaction.